BenBrostoff/phase_0_unit_1/week_2/2_Intermediate_HTML_CSS/my_reflection.md

 * What do you think about web standards?
 Are they good or bad?

 I'm a believer in the adage that discipline begets creativity, and in this respect I think web standards are good.
-They give people a standard framework to work with and no one is obligated to follow them to the letter (to be honest, I'm not sure I know exactly what 'web standards' mean but presumably this refers to things like the structure / styles proposed by reset.css and the HTML 5 framework.
+They give people a standard framework to work with and no one is obligated to follow them to the letter (to be honest, I'm not sure I know exactly what 'web standards' mean but presumably this refers to things like the structure / styles proposed by reset.css and the HTML 5 framework).
 All web pages clearly do not look the same, so standards do not appear to be dampening creativity.

 * Does the standard structure make sense to you?
 Why or why not?